 1. Find Your Trigger

 First of all, you must find the trigger you want to post.
 This is a very basic thing to do and I am sure you don't have any problem with this step but just in case you do, I will tell you how to do it.
-Open your map with the World Editor.
-Find the "Module" button and click it then choose "Trigger Editor".
-You can also open it with the shortcut key "F4" which is more faster than the previous method.
+Open your map in the World Editor.
+Find the "Module" button and click on it, then choose "Trigger Editor".
+You can also open it with the shortcut key "F4" which is faster than the previous method.

 full